The Meals For Mutts Dog Food Review: Tested & Evaluated 2023

 Do Not Buy If…

-While these recipes are pretty nice, you might want to look elsewhere if you:
+While these recipes are pretty nice, our panel of independent experts say you might want to look elsewhere if you:

 This is a nice enough kibble recipe that would nourish most pups.
-Of course, we would rather choose a raw or air-dried option, but as far as kibble goes, Meals for Mutts is pretty good.
+Of course, most members of our independent expert team would rather choose a raw or air-dried option, but as far as kibble goes, Meals for Mutts is pretty good.
 We like the higher protein content, and the different protein options are a nice plus.
 If you’re looking for a mid-range kibble, this is a great choice!